smnorris/fwapg/docs/02_usage.md

 # Usage

-This document presumes a working familiarity with FWA data and PostgreSQL/PostGIS.
+This document presumes a working familiarity with FWA data and spatial SQL queries with PostgreSQL/PostGIS.

 ## Upstream / downstream analysis